philipptrenz/philipptrenz/README.md

 # Hi there ✌️

 Glad you stopped by.
-You wonder who I am and what I do?
+You wonder what I do?

 * I'm a **freelance software developer** living near Berlin, Germany 📍
-* I have a 💚 for open source, data privacy, UX and social engagement
+* I have a 💚 for open source, data privacy, UX and social commitment
 * Always having some side projects going on 🤗

-Do you want to connect, have questions or a job request?
+Do you want to connect, have questions or even a job request?

 * 📧 [mail@philipptrenz.de](mailto:mail@philipptrenz.de)
 * 📞 [+49 176 44553932](tel:+4917644553932)